samhinshaw/blog/_posts/2018-08-19-designing-rudaux.md

 <h2 id='looking-forward'>Looking Forward</h2>

-It would be interesting to implement a `Student` class, for operations needing to be done on specific students.
+Most of the features I would like to implement for rudaux would be abstractions that remove some of [the assumptions that rudaux currently operates on](https://samhinshaw.github.io/rudaux-docs/config/#assumptions), making it applicable to more use cases.
+For example, it would be nice to be able to run rudaux from any location, scheduling cron jobs on the grading server remotely.
+Additionally, it would be great to abstract some of the git repo management, offering greater flexibility in course setup.

-Furthermore, it would be great to contribute some further functionality to the nbgrader API.
-Where some functionality was lacking, I simply dug into the nbgrader source code and copied the relevant portions into rudaux.
-However, I would much prefer the
+Furthermore, I would like to contribute functionality back to the nbgrader API.
+Where functionality was lacking, I dug into the nbgrader source code and copied the relevant portions into rudaux.
+I have [already contributed a `feedback()` function](https://github.com/jupyter/nbgrader/pull/1003) to the nbgrader API.
+Ideally I would also like to add a function to the gradebook which returns a student's grade for a given assignment.